MannyMoo/CondorPool/README.md

     results = mapjob.get()
 ```

 When the `Pool` exits from a `with` statement, goes out of scope, or has `close()` called manually, it will wait til all active `Job`s are completed.
 This ensures that the `Job`s complete successfully (an exception will be raised if not) and they clean up files created in the submission directory (main script, stdout, stderr, log, and return value `.pkl`).
+By default, if a `Job` is Held or Suspended when the `Pool` closed, it's killed.
+You can manage which status types are killed on close with the constructor argument `killstats`.

 If you don't want the `Pool` to wait (and don't care about the return value), you can create a `Pool` with:

 ``` python
 Pool(jobkwargs = {'cleanup' : False, 'submitdir' : '/tmp'})
 ```

-This way, the temporary files created by the `Job`s will be written to `/tmp` and the `Job`s will go out of scope without waiting to complete or cleaning up after themselves.
+This way, the temporary files created by the `Job`s will be written to `/tmp` (which you may want to do in any case) and the `Job`s will go out of scope without waiting to complete or cleaning up after themselves.

 For more info, see